Merovius/merovius.github.io/content/posts/2018-06-03-why-doesnt-go-have-variance-in.markdown

 Go doesn't have explicit subtype relationships - the closest it has is [assignability](https://golang.org/ref/spec#Assignability) which mostly determines whether types can be used interchangeably.
-Probably the most important case of this is given by interfaces: If a type T (whether its a concrete type, or itself an interface) implements an interface I, then T can be viewed as a subtype of I. In that sense, [`*bytes.Buffer`](https://godoc.org/bytes#Buffer) is a subtype of
+Probably the most important case of this is given by interfaces: If a type T (whether it's a concrete type, or itself an interface) implements an interface I, then T can be viewed as a subtype of I. In that sense, [`*bytes.Buffer`](https://godoc.org/bytes#Buffer) is a subtype of